exploring deep learning approaches with f-mnist

 png

-Batch normalization for CNNs results in a smoother training curve and a slight accuracy boost.
+batch normalization gives a smoother training curve and a small accuracy bump for CNNs.

 class DropoutCNN(nn.Module):